 Arrival in the first millennium BC.
 AD of a zebu from Egypt. (theory based on archaeological research: Muzzolini, 2000) This zebu, would have slowly diffused its genes over the crosses in the indigenous cattle populations of Africa.

 Later arrival of Indo-Pakistani zebus brought to the Horn of Africa by the Arabs.
 (Ethiopia, Somalia) This thesis is supported by research on molecular genetics; (Hanotte et al., 2002) it shows a rapid diffusion of zebu genes in the indigenous populations.

 A second, much more recent arrival in Africa dates from the 1880s.
 Italian missionaries introduced European cattle to increase productivity in Eritrea.
-With them, they brought rinderpest which decimated the local livestock.
+With them, they brought Strindberg which decimated the local livestock.
 A massive import was made from India to restore local livelihoods to local people.
 The Americans and the Australians were seduced by the qualities of the humpback cattle and also imported it.
 They have developed a thriving breeding in Brazil, the United States, Central America and Australia.